g30r93g/gb-address-sampler/readme.md

     4. Select the address if there's only one address, or randomly select one if multiple addresses (for example HMO, high-rise, commercial units, etc.)
 7. Return addresses

-Note that the British National Grid (EPSG:27700) geometry is used internally, but WGS84 is the accepted geometry format by the API.
+Note that the British National Grid (EPSG:27700) geometry is used internally, but WGS84 longitude/latitude (EPSG:4326) is the geometry format accepted by the API.

 ### Discussion